Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Free particles coupled to the electromagnetic continuum

-Let us finally remark on the lower (infrared) cutoff and the consistency between light and matter.
-As is clear from the gauge coupling prescription the fields are directly related to the matter wave functions~\cite{ruggenthaler2023}.
+Let us finally remark on the importance of the lower (infrared) cutoff in the numerically exact calculations and the consistency between light and matter.
+As is clear from the gauge coupling prescription, the fields are directly related to the matter wave functions~\cite{greiner1996,ruggenthaler2023}.
 So the matter grid determines which modes are possible.
-While we here have considered free particles, and the size of $L$ is somewhat arbitrary, we aim at considering bound-state systems, for which the dipole approximation is designed for.
-So the size of the simulation box is chosen such that all the relevant observables for the bound-state are well converged.
-The free-space case is numerically very instructive to understand that a mismatch between light and matter basis set leads to unphysical results.
-For instance, allowing for modes that are much smaller in energy than the minimal momentum eigenstate of matter results in a wrong dispersion relation that becomes flat (see App.~\ref{sup:HEGlengthgauge} for an example).
-This again shows that length-scales do matter in QED, even if in the mathematically exact theory no divergence is found for soft photons~\cite{spohn2004}.
+While we here have considered free particles, and the sizes of $L$ and $A$ are somewhat arbitrary, we aim at considering bound-state systems, for which the long-wavelength approximation is designed for.
+So the size of the simulation box is chosen such that all the relevant observables for the bound state are well converged.
+The free-space case is numerically very instructive to understand that a mismatch between the light and matter basis sets leads to non-physical results and that a non-perturbative study needs to be performed to have a consistent description of the coupled system at different light-matter coupling strengths.
+For instance, allowing for modes that are much smaller in energy than the minimal momentum eigenstate of matter, results in a wrong dispersion relation that becomes flat (see App.~\ref{sup:HEGlengthgauge} for an example).
+This again shows the importance of length scales in QED {in numerical calculations}~\cite{svendsen2023theory}, even if in the mathematically exact theory no divergence is found for soft photons~\cite{spohn2004}.
+Neglecting this important numerical detail would necessarily lead to erroneous results for the much more complex bound-state case, and hence checking the free-space situation first proves also paramount to generate reliable data.